zaghadon/uppy/website/src/docs/tus.md

 ### `limit: 5`

 Limit the amount of uploads going on at the same time.
-Setting this to `0` means there is no limit on concurrent uploads.
+Setting this to `0` means no limit on concurrent uploads.

 [tus-js-client]: https://github.com/tus/tus-js-client